-British universities normally expect qualifications at two levels - GCSE and Advanced Level (A-Level), or examinations which the university agrees are equivalent to these (such as the International Baccalaureate).
+British universities normally expect qualifications at two levels - GCSE and Advanced Level (A-Level).

 CCSS offers A-Level and English Language courses, and also GCSE and Pre-IB courses that students normally take before their A-Levels.